Home/ Blog/ Healthy Living/

 How often should I be screened for skin cancer?

 At this point in time, there is not an established timeline or age recommendation for clinical skin cancer screenings.
 The U.S. Preventative Task Force has concluded that there is not enough evidence to support a recommendation for or against routine screenings for those who do not have a history of personal skin cancer.
 That being said, however, at One Medical, our team is here to support you in your personal health journey and develop a care plan tailored to your unique needs.
-Whether you have a mole you are suspicious about or would simply like to make a skin exam part of your regular preventative care, our team is happy to help.
+If you have any skin concerns, our team is happy to help.
 If you have a personal or family history of skin cancer, or are at high risk of the disease, you should have a discussion with your provider about how often you should have your skin checked.

 You can also do a self-check of your skin at any time.
 Be sure to check every part of your skin, including areas that may not be regularly exposed to the sun, such as your scalp, behind the ears, under your arms, between your toes, and between your buttocks.
 It helps to use a full length mirror and a hand mirror to inspect any hard to reach areas.
 You may also want to jot down any observations or notes so that you can track the development of any moles, growths, or suspicious spots over time.